Skip to contents

 Check environment variables

-Open a new session of R/RStudio and execute the following:
+To ensure that all components have been installed successfully, open a new session of R/RStudio and execute the following:

 Sys.getenv("INSTALLDIR") # NLME Engine path